lsst-dm/dmtn-091/index.rst

 Some important features of data are sufficiently rare that it's hard to include all of them simultaneously in just the three tracts of the RC dataset.
 A dataset between the RC and PDR1/2 scales, run perhaps on monthly timescales (especially if RC processing can be done weekly as automation improves), would be useful to ensure coverage of those features.
 10-15 tracts is probably the right scale.

 3. Missing Features
-Five important data features are missed in all of the datasets described above, as they are generically missing all datasets that are subsets of HSC PDR1/2 and RC2:
+Five important data features are missed in all of the datasets described above, as they are generically missing all datasets that are subsets of HSC SSP PDR1/2 and RC2:

  - Differential chromatic refraction (HSC has an atmospheric dispersion corrector).